HardlyDifficult/Tutorials/Chapter2.md

 using UnityEngine;

 /// <summary>
-/// Any/all component(s) on the gameObject inherit from this to add
+/// Any/all component(s) on the gameObject that inherit from this to add
 /// effects or animations on death, before the GameObject is destroyed.
 /// </summary>
 [RequireComponent(typeof(DeathEffectManager))]